owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 The book [Patterns of Enterprise Application Architecture][1] (PoEAA) laid the blueprints for Rails' architecture.
 When choosing which enterprise design patterns to encode into the framework, Rails picked, to name a few, [Active Record][2], [Template View][3], [Application Controller][4], etc.
-By covering these patterns with a sweet coating of convertion-over-configuration, Rails simplifies pattern analysis a lot.
+By covering these patterns with a sweet coating of convention-over-configuration, Rails simplifies pattern analysis a lot.

 These design assumptions were absolutely pragmatic for the type of applications that Rails was targeted at.
 However, as applications growing more and more complex, developers are starting to realize these